adslbarxatov/ADP/docs/index.md

 Clauses of the Policy derive one from another and guarantee that:
 - The Lab does not include payments, advertising, hidden and / or unannounced features, uncontrolled updates, de-anonymization features, and other items in Policy Objects that are inconsistent with this Policy.
-- The Lab welcomes cooperation with users offering assistance or requiring assistance in the development / maintenance of the main and / or subsidiary projects of the Laboratory.
+- The Lab welcomes cooperation with users offering assistance or requiring assistance in the development and / or maintenance of the main and / or subsidiary projects of the Laboratory.

 &nbsp;